 The Accreditation process assesses the quality of a General Practice against professionally developed standards.
 In our case, these standards are set by the Royal Australian College of General Practitioners (RACGP).
 At Federation Clinic, the Accreditation assessment is provided by Australian General Practice Accreditation Limited (AGPAL), an independent company with representatives from peak Australian medical organisations.

 Accreditation involves a three-yearly cycle where Practices are assessed against the RACGP Standards for General Practice.
 A continuous quality improvement cycle aimed at improving and maintaining the internal organisation and management is carried out after the Accreditation assessment.

-On achievement of Accreditation the Clinic receives an AGPAL Accreditation Certificate and recognition as an Accredited General Practice.
+On achievement of Accreditation, the Clinic receives an AGPAL Accreditation Certificate and recognition as an Accredited General Practice.

 Federation Clinic has been taking part in the Accreditation process for many years and has been honoured with National awards including the RACGP/AGPAL Victorian Practice of the Year, and the AGPAL Quality Innovation Award.

 Federation Clinic is committed to maintaining the confidentiality of all personal health information.
-It is a policy of this Clinic to maintain security of patient records at all times and to ensure that such information is only available to authorised members of staff.
+It is a policy of this Clinic to maintain the security of patient records at all times and to ensure that such information is only available to authorised members of staff.

-A range of reporting systems have been implemented at Federation Clinic to ensure the high standard of service delivery is maintained.
+A range of reporting systems has been implemented at Federation Clinic to ensure the high standard of service delivery is maintained.
 In line with systems for waste disposal, instrument sterilisation, vaccine management and other important procedures, additional reporting systems include;

 - Identified hazards, equipment issues and maintenance requirements